SleeplessChallenger/SystemsExpert/8) Load Balancers.md

 Result: improved throughput as servers aren’t overloaded and clients will have better latency.

 **Note:** there are hardware load balancers and software ones.
-Latter one is more customizable and scalable => below software LB are used as base.
+Latter one is more customizable and scalable => below software LBs are used as base.

 <ins><i>How does LB know about new server?</i></ins> People who are responsible for the system configure LB in such a way that they (LB & Server) register with each other in a moment of initialization.